djock/Hackathome/random-picker/README.md

 5. Browse to the location of the 'random-picker', select it and click OK

 It should now be added as an extension to your browser.
-An online version can be found at [hackathome.eu](http://www.hackathome.eu/)